-- directors may not serve on more than six boards in total, and - Audit committee members may not serve on more than three audit committees in total.
+- outside directors may not serve on more than four public company boards in total, - the CEO may not serve on more than two public company boards in total, and - Audit committee members may not serve on more than three audit committees in total.

-Currently, none of our directors serves on more than five boards in total, and none of our Audit committee members serves on more than two audit committees in total.
+Currently, none of our directors serves on more than four public company boards, the CEO serves on two public company boards (including TransCanada's), and none of our Audit committee members serves on more than two audit committees in total.